Powerlearnproject/se-assignment-2-introduction-to-software-engineering-MarkBrianK/README.md

     Analysis: Understanding and refining requirements.

-    Specification: Documenting requirements in a clear precis manner.
+    Specification: Documenting requirements in a clear precise manner.

     Validation: Ensuring requirements are complete, feasible and verifiable.